Luis Sinisterra: Leeds United

-On 7 July 2022 Sinisterra joined Leeds United on a five-year contract for a transfer fee of £21 million.
-With the move he became the most expensive outgoing transfer in Feyenoord's history.
-He scored his first goal for the club in a 3-1 win against Barnsley in the EFL Cup second round at Elland Road.
-He then scored his first Premier League goal a week later, the equaliser in a 1-1 home draw against Everton.
+On 7 July 2022, Sinisterra joined Leeds United on a five-year contract for a transfer fee of £21 million.
+Following his transfer to Leeds he became the most expensive outgoing transfer in Feyenoord's history.
+Sinisterra scored his first goal for the club in a 3–1 win against Barnsley in the EFL Cup second round at Elland Road, he then scored his first Premier League goal days later, the equaliser in a 1–1 home draw against Everton.
+Despite suffering injury spells out of the team in November 2022 through mid-January 2023, and for the final, crucial five games of the season in April/May, he finished the season as the club's second-highest scorer in all competitions after Rodrigo.

+Bournemouth

+On 2 September 2023, it was announced that Bournemouth had signed Sinisterra from Leeds United on a season-long loan swap deal with Jaidon Anthony on the last day of the summer transfer window after pledging to stay with Leeds to young fans hours before.
+On 9 February 2024, after having scored three goals and provided three assists in 17 appearances in all competitions, Sinisterra joined Bournemouth on a permanent deal, for a reported transfer fee of £20 million with the transfer formally to be completed in the summer 2024 transfer window.
+On 31 August, he scored the winning goal in stoppage time of a 3–2 victory over Everton.

+Cruzeiro

+On 22 August 2025, Sinisterra join Brazilian side Cruzeiro on a loan.
+The deal includes £2 million up front along with an permanent deal at the end of the loan.
+The deal is worth £10 million.

 International career

-On 15 October 2019, Sinisterra made his debut for the Colombia national football team in a friendly against Algeria, which Colombia lost 3–0.
-He netted his first international goal on September 24, 2022, scoring Colombia's second in a 4–1 win against Guatemala.
-On 27 September, Sinisterra scored a brace against Mexico to help his team win 3–2 after trailing 0–2 at half-time.
+On 15 October 2019, Sinisterra made his debut for the Colombia national team in a friendly against Algeria, which Colombia lost 3–0.
+He netted his first international goal on 24 September 2022, scoring Colombia's second in a 4–1 win against Guatemala.
+On 27 September, Sinisterra scored a brace against Mexico to help his team win 3–2 after trailing 2–0 at half-time.